 Occasionally, I give talks.
 I have collated full transcripts and video of those talks, where available, on this page for those of you who would like to revisit them.

-This will be a 3 part series about giving talks as a technologist (or maybe anyone, but I’ll stick to what I know).
+This is a 3 part series about giving talks as a technologist (or maybe anyone, but I’ll stick to what I know).

 This first part is about finding your niche as a speaker.
 First, I’ll share an example: I’ll tell you what my niche is, and I’ll explain why I chose it.
 Second, I’ll talk about some techniques that you can use to help find your niche.